Chan-Chan1/test/README.md

 ## Dynamic profile and Parallel execution
 ###	1. Dynamic profiles
 * the profile allocation for each execution ( on single or multiple machines) is done dynamically during the execution

 * based on the profile tags given in `cucumber.yml`, the free profiles are auto-assigned to the currently running execution

 * the profiles are configured in such a way that there can be `n` nodes and each node can have `m` profiles and hence the profile sample space is `n x m`
 ###	2. Parallel execution
 * the parallel execution parameters are given in `config.yml` based on which the merging of custom html report files will be done

 * the profiles for each parallel execution is taken from `config.yml` dynamically
 ###	3. Custom Execution report
 for each execution an unique test report directory will be created with the name `test_report_<timestamp>` under which by default the following exists

 * `app_env.log` –> holds the log for execution environment and duration details

 * `feature based custom log file` –> holds the log based on the currently running feature – there can `n` number of feature log files

 * `report_<timestamp>.html` –> cucumber generated html report file that holds the log for features, scenarios and steps

 * `report_<timestamp>.json` –> cucumber generated json report file that holds the log for features, scenarios and steps and the step level durations in nano seconds

 * `custom_report` –> the directory holds merged custom html report files

 * `report_home.html` –> holds the summary report of the execution
 ###	4. Performance Report
 * the performance report component extracts the build details from cucumber generated json report files and stores in into `Syabse` database

 * the complete execution data for each build will be stored in the DB, which can be interpreted and populated as a performance report

 * the performance report can included or excluded based on the property value of performance_report in `config.yml`

-	* this component is also available as a standalone application bundled with the `friendly-cukes` gem type `build-extractor` and follow the commands
+* this component is also available as a standalone application bundled with the `friendly-cukes` gem, type `build-extractor` and follow the commands

 * this will work only if `Syabse` database is configured in TAF and tables are created with TAF defined relationships